 - La-yu (Japanese chili oil)

-You can basically add these seasonings without changing the other ingredients in the recipe.
-However, note that if you use mirin, it is recommended to heat it before adding it to evaporate the alcohol content.
+In this recipe, I use garlic and sesame oil, but you can generally add any of these seasonings without needing to adjust the other ingredients.
+However, please note that if you use mirin, it is best to heat it beforehand to evaporate the alcohol.
 You can do this by microwaving it uncovered on medium power (500W) for about a minute.
-The general amount to use is equal to or half the amount of soy sauce.

-This recipe is tailored to my taste.
-Try making it following the recipe first, then feel free to experiment with different combinations to find your preferred flavor.
+Make this shiso condiment exactly as written the first time.
+After that, feel free to experiment with different combinations to find your preferred flavor.

 📋Step-by-step recipe